-- €€€€€ NH Collection Grand Hotel Krasnapolsky – the most popular and more affordable 5* hotel in the city center.
+- €€€€€ NH Collection Grand Hotel Krasnapolsky – the most popular and affordable-luxury 5* hotel in the city center.

-- €€€€+ Hotel Estheréa – for those looking for someting a bit more unique.
+- €€€€+ Hotel Estheréa – for those looking for something a bit more unique.
 Nice location on the Singel canal.

 - €€€ Hotel The Exchange – a very popular mid-budget 3* hotel.